Become the Go-To Clinician for Older Adults

 Social Workers

 Center for Mental Health + Aging, #1801, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 ACE provider approval period: 3/25/2026-3/25/2029.
-Social workers completing this course receive 18 clinical continuing education credits.
+Social workers completing this course receive 18 Clinical continuing education credits.

 Psychologists